atcol/weave/README.md

 In each case, the general idea is to effectively "describe" the boundaries for _when_ to run the computation and the API uses this to randomly pick the execution point.

+### Spatial

+The `Spatial` type represents the parameters for deciding when to execute an action based on non-temporal values e.g. a counter, disk space, a random value.
+The API supports the `Reader` monad from the `mtl` package for this purpose.

+`Spatial` values are ultimately used as the input for mapping to `Schedule` (temporal) equivalents, as this allows the Chaos API to build a simple parameterised graph of execution flow with "simulated" randomness within API-user specific boundaries.

+-- TODO:
+--    Spatial value constructors
+--    sorting?

 ## Examples